matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

 This MSC proposes allowing the stripped state events that are currently available to invited and knocking users to any user who could potentially join a room.
-It also consolidates the recommendation on which states events are available to potential joiners.
+It also consolidates the recommendation on which events to include as stripped state for potential joiners.

 ## Background